italrr/cr/docs/Lore.md

 ### Romdo or The Interplanetary Space Station[**INDEPENDENT**]

-It's a luxurious neutral zone Space Station built within 5 years of the destruction of earth with the purpose of hosting the main headquaters of The Federation for the Future of Humanity.
+It's a luxurious neutral zone Space Station built within 5 years of the destruction of earth with the purpose of hosting the headquaters of The Federation for the Future of Humanity.
 Although through time it also became a comercial and residential structure.
 Most of the wealthiests and high society individuals live in Romdo.
 There are around 150 thousand people living there.
 It's said it has cost around 3 trillion Gems to build.

 The most advanced hospital in the solar system is located in Romdo.

-Romdo is orbiting mars on a fixed direction as to be always on top of New Horizon.
+Romdo is orbiting mars on a fixed direction as to be always on top of Nova Horizon.